1. Registration & Payment

 How many adult leaders is a church youth group required to bring?

-Each group is required to have the following ratio of adults registered as “youth workers” for their students: 1 female youth worker for every 1-12 female students; 1 male youth worker for every 1-12 male students.
-(An additional adult is needed for every 1-12 students above this initial ratio).
+• Each group is required to have the following ratio of adults registered as “youth workers” for their students: 1 female youth worker for every 1-11 female students; 1 male youth worker for every 1-11 male students.
+(An additional adult is needed for every 1-11 students above this initial ratio).
 Note that “youth worker” is defined as an adult staying in the dorm with the students.
 Adults from the local church who are registered as Momentum Staff, Adult Guest Off-Campus, Crew (Volunteers), or an Exhibitor do not qualify for this ratio unless they choose to stay in the dorm with their students.
 Adult Guests or other adults from the local church who stay in nearby hotels or homes do not qualify for the above-mentioned ratio requirement.

-What if my group is unable to provide any Youth Workers to be registered to attend conference? (a youth worker is defined as an adult staying in the dorm with the students).
+• What if my group is unable to provide any youth workers to be registered to attend conference? (a youth worker is defined as an adult staying in the dorm with the students).

-Unfortunately, the students will not be able to attend conference.
+• Unfortunately, the students will not be able to attend conference.
 It is required to have an adult youth worker from each church registered to attend conference to shepherd their own students.
 Not only is this for the purpose of spiritual accountability but also legal liability.

-HOWEVER – there is an option for your church to consider that would allow your students to attend: contact another youth group attending conference and see if they would “adopt” your students for the week.
-Your students would become part of that group for the week – assigned to the same dorm, accountable/liable to that group’s leaders, as well as being shepherded by that group’s leaders. – If needed, contact the registrar at registrar@buildmomentum.org for assistance in identifying churches you might consider contacting for this purpose.
+• HOWEVER – there is an option for your church to consider that would allow your students to attend: contact another youth group attending conference and see if they would “adopt” your students for the week.
+Your students would become part of that group for the week – assigned to the same dorm, accountable/liable to that group’s leaders, as well as being mentored by that group’s leaders. – If needed, contact the registrar at registrar@buildmomentum.org for assistance in identifying churches you might consider contacting for this purpose.

 Can a student attend without a youth group?